 Common mistakes

-- Treating AI output as the final answer: recruiters spot AI cadence in seconds.
+- Shipping the AI output as your final answer: recruiters catch AI cadence in seconds, and live AI use on video is now a common flag.

-- No specific context (company / role / level): output is generic.
+- No specific context (company / role / level): the output is generic.

-- Asking AI to “be honest” without your actual track record: it confabulates.
+- Asking the AI to “be honest” with no real track record: it confabulates a story that isn’t yours.

-- Same answer for every company: interviewers compare notes.
+- One answer for every company: interviewers compare notes.

-- Listing skills without proof: claims without receipts.
+- Listing skills without proof: claims with no receipts.

 - No tone anchor: answers land flat.

-- Skipping fact-checks: AI invents dates / numbers / titles.
+- Skipping fact-checks: the model invents dates, numbers, and titles.

 How to push results further

-- Paste real examples: your prior STAR stories anchor AI output to YOUR voice.
+- Paste real examples.
+Your prior STAR stories anchor the output to your voice.

-- Ask AI to play interviewer first; weak answers reveal themselves.
+- Ask the AI to play interviewer first; weak answers reveal themselves under follow-ups.

-- Write 3 drafts, ship the third (first is generic, second is over-corrected).
+- Write three drafts and ship the third.
+The first is generic, the second over-corrects.

-- Time yourself: interviewers track length; 2-min stories beat 4-min stories.
+- Time yourself.
+Two-minute stories beat four-minute stories.

-- Always read aloud; written answers and spoken answers feel different.
+- Read every answer aloud.
+Written and spoken answers feel different.

-- Save your strongest stories in a personal “story bank”; reuse across questions.
+- Keep a personal “story bank” of your strongest moments and reuse them across questions.

-- Run the answer past someone in the role; peer feedback beats AI feedback.
+- Run the answer past someone already in the role.
+Peer feedback beats AI feedback.

 FAQ

-- Should every answer follow STAR?: Behavioural yes; technical / philosophy questions usually not.
+- Should every answer follow STAR?: Behavioral questions, yes.
+Technical or philosophy questions usually not.

-- How many drafts before I’m ready?: 3 for important stories; 1-2 for everything else.
+- How many drafts before I’m ready?: Three for important stories, one or two for everything else.

 - Practice out loud or in writing?: Both.
 Write to clarify, speak to internalise.

-- How to keep tone authentic?: Paste samples of your real writing into the prompt.
+- How do I keep the tone authentic?: Paste samples of your real writing into the prompt so the model copies your voice.